zextras/tech-doc/source/carbonio-ce/installation.rst

 .. _bootstrap-ce:

-Bootstrap Carbonio CE
+Bootstrap |community|
 =====================

-In order to start |community|, execute
+In order to carry out the initial configuration and start |community|, execute

 .. code:: bash